brunokoga/pathfinder-markdown/prd_markdown/monsters/monsterAdvancement.md

 A template is a set of rules that you apply to a monster to transform it into a different monster.
 All templates give precise directions on how to change a monster's statistics to transform it into the new monster.

 **Acquired Templates** : Some templates, like the lich, are the results of a creature's choice and desire to transform.
 Others, like the ghost template, are the result of an external force acting upon a creature (for example, when a tormented person dies and becomes a ghost).
-Yet in both cases, the template changed a creature well after its birth or creation—these types are called âacquired templates,â and can be added to a creature at any time during its existance.
+Yet in both cases, the template changed a creature well after its birth or creation—these types are called “acquired templates,” and can be added to a creature at any time during its existance.

 **Inherited Templates** : Some templates, such as the half-dragon and half-fiend templates, are part of a creature from the beginning of its existence.
 Creatures are born or created with these templates already in place, and have never known life without them.
-These types of templates are called âinherited templates.â
+These types of templates are called “inherited templates.”

 # Simple Templates

 Simple templates can be applied during the game with minimal effort.
 This makes it easy, for example, to deal with celestial and fiendish creatures conjured in the heat of battle by _summon monster_ spells.

 All simple templates have two categories of changes.
-The âquick rulesâ present a fast way to modify die rolls made in play to simulate the template's effects without actually rebuilding the stat block—this method works great for summoned creatures.
-The ârebuild rulesâ list the exact changes you make to the base stat block if you have the time to completely rebuild it—this method works best when you have time during game preparation to build full stat blocks.
+The “quick rules” present a fast way to modify die rolls made in play to simulate the template's effects without actually rebuilding the stat block—this method works great for summoned creatures.
+The “rebuild rules” list the exact changes you make to the base stat block if you have the time to completely rebuild it—this method works best when you have time during game preparation to build full stat blocks.
 The two methods result in creatures of similar, if not identical, abilities.
 In some cases, a complete rebuild does unusual things to a creature.
 For example, the advanced creature template gives and animal too much Intelligence, and a young incorporeal creature is tougher than a normal one.

 ## Advanced Creature (CR +1)